chipster/chipster-openshift/k3s/README.md

 Deployment settings are defined in the `helm/chipster/values.yaml` file.
 You can override any of these values by passing `--set KEY=VALUE` arguments to the `deploy.bash` script (in addition to all the previous arguments), just like you have already done with the host name.

 For example, to create a new user account `john` with a password `verysecretpassword`, you would check the file `helm/chipster/values.yaml` to see which object needs to modified.
-You would run the `deploy.bash` scripte then again with an additional argument:
+You would run the `deploy.bash` script then again with an additional argument:

 ```bash
 --set users.john.password=verysecretpassword